The Same-Day Funding Cutoff Nobody Tells You About

 Three months of bank statements is the standard minimum.
 Six months is required for larger advances or files that are borderline on other criteria.
 Pull six months now so you are not making a second trip to the bank portal after submission.

 One active MCA position is generally fundable.
 Underwriters will calculate the daily ACH debit as a percentage of your deposits to determine whether your cash flow can service a second obligation.
-Be prepared to disclose the exact daily or weekly payment amount upfront — they will find it in your bank statements either way.
+Be prepared to disclose the exact daily or weekly payment amount upfront.
+They will find it in your bank statements either way.

-Get payoff statements before you apply — even if the new funder will handle the payoff
+Get payoff statements before you apply.
+Even if the new funder will handle the payoff.

 What Your Bank Statements Tell the Underwriter